scaffold-eth/scaffold-eth-examples/README.md

-# 🏗 Scaffold-ETH - Etherscan API Starter Kit
+# 🏗 Scaffold-ETH - Etherscan Spreadsheet Starter

-> Vizualize transactions in the front end using the Etherscan API 🚀
+> Turn the transactions from the Etherscan API into Spreadsheet 🚀

 # 🏄‍♂️ Quick Start